WordPress/gutenberg/docs/getting-started/devenv/get-started-with-create-block.md

 Start by ensuring you have Node.js and `npm` installed on your computer.
 Review the [Node.js development environment](https://developer.wordpress.org/block-editor/getting-started/devenv/nodejs-development-environment/) guide if not.

-Using the terminal, navigate to the `plugins/` folder of your [local WordPress development environment](https://developer.wordpress.org/block-editor/getting-started/devenv/#local-wordpress-environment).
+You can use `create-block` to scaffold a block just about anywhere and then [use `wp-env`](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-env/) from the inside of the generated plugin folder.
+This will create a local WordPress development environment with your new block plugin installed and activated.

+If you have your own [local WordPress development environment](https://developer.wordpress.org/block-editor/getting-started/devenv/#local-wordpress-environment) already set up, navigate to the `plugins/` folder using the terminal.

 Run the following command to scaffold an example block plugin:

 ```bash
 npx @wordpress/create-block@latest todo-list